 When climbing the HR data mountain, starting with the absolute basics and building in more detail can be helpful.
 A headcount of all employees is a good place to begin.
 Once you have this raw figure, a simple number, you can start breaking it down into further categories, such as age, gender balance, and education and qualification levels.

 Even this basic information will start to paint a picture of an organization, and important insights will begin to emerge.
 For example, if you discover that a significant proportion of your workforce is getting close to retirement age, you might consider developing a solid succession planning strategy.

 More sophisticated and detailed metrics can be added from here to bolster the data, deepen insights, and catalyze positive workplace change.
 Turnover rates, for example, can be instructive when analyzed alongside the reasons for leaving.
 This is another example of descriptive analytics, so caution is needed because such data focus on the things that have already happened.

 Solely focusing on descriptive analytics is not the most effective way to undertake a comprehensive HR analytics program because it tends to be reactive rather than proactive.
 This is why moving on to the more detailed, forward-looking metrics of predictive and prescriptive analytics is essential, which is vital for clear insights and better decision-making.

 Predictive and prescriptive HR analytics will result in a more proactive approach that can evolve to align better with business needs.

-The power of digital transformation
+The power of workforce analytics

 WalkMe spearheaded the Digital Adoption Platform (DAP) for associations to use the maximum capacity of their advanced resources.
 Utilizing man-made consciousness, AI, and context-oriented direction, WalkMe adds a powerful UI layer to raise the computerized proficiency, everything being equal.